infinity-a11y/PhyloTrace/README.md

 ### 1.3 Create Desktop Launcher

-Create a run script and an `.desktop` file to create a desktop launcher for PhyloTrace.
+Run the installation script to create an app launcher and a desktop entry.
 ```bash
 cd path/to/directory
 bash install_phylotrace.sh
 ```
->*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*
+>*In the command above, replace `path/to/directory` with the actual path pointing to the PhyloTrace directory on your system.
+If your current directory is already set to the PhyloTrace location you can omit this command.*

 ## 2 Running PhyloTrace